rust-embedded/discovery-mb2/mdbook/src/appendix/3-mag-calibration/README.md

-# Calibration
+# Magnetometer Calibration

 One very important thing to do before using a sensor and trying to develop an application using it is verifying that it's output is actually correct.
-If this does not happen to be the case we need to calibrate the sensor (alternatively it could also be broken but that's rather unlikely in this case).
+If this does not happen to be the case we need to calibrate the sensor.
+Alternatively the sensor could be broken: health-checking sensors before and during use is a really good idea when possible.

-In my case, on two different micro:bit's the magnetometer without calibration was quite a bit off.
+In my case, on two different MB2s the LSM303AGR's magnetometer without calibration is quite a bit off.
+(I also have one where the z-axis appears to be broken; the manufacturer has some extra hardware and a process to help detect this, but we won't deal with that complexity here.)
-Hence for the purposes of this chapter we will just assume that the sensor has to be calibrated.

-The calibration involves quite a bit of math (matrices) so we won't cover it here but this [Design Note] describes the procedure if you are interested.
+There is a manufacturer-specified procedure for calibrating the magnetometer.
+The calibration involves quite a bit of math (matrices) so we won't cover it in detail here: this [Design Note] describes the procedure if you are interested in the details.

 [Design Note]: https://www.st.com/resource/en/design_tip/dt0103-compensating-for-magnetometer-installation-error-and-hardiron-effects-using-accelerometerassisted-2d-calibration-stmicroelectronics.pdf

-Luckily for us though the group that built the original software for the micro:bit already implemented a calibration mechanism in C++ over [here].
+Luckily for us, the CODAL group that built the original software for the micro:bit already implemented the manufacturer calibration mechanism (or something similar) in C++ over [here].

 [here]: https://github.com/lancaster-university/codal-microbit-v2/blob/006abf5566774fbcf674c0c7df27e8a9d20013de/source/MicroBitCompassCalibrator.cpp

+You can find a translation of this C++ calibration to Rust in `src/lib.rs`.
+Note that this is a translation from Matlab to C++ to Rust, and that it makes some interesting choices.
+In particular, when reading calibrated values *the axes are flipped* so that viewed from the top with the USB connector forward the X, Y and Z axes of the calibrated value are in "standard" (right, forward, up) orientation.

-You can find a translation of it to Rust in `src/bin/calibration/calibration.rs`.
-The usage is demonstrated in the default `src/bin/calibration/main.rs` file.
-Run this code with `cargo embed --bin calibration`.
+The usage of this calibrator is demonstrated in the default `src/main.rs` file.

-The way the calibration works is illustrated in this video from the C++ version.
+The way the user does the calibration is shown in this video from the C++ version.
 (Ignore the initial printing — the calibration starts about halfway through.)

 <p align="center">
 <video src="https://video.microbit.org/support/compass+calibration.mp4" loop autoplay>